A contest opened to all students

 Reimagining Urban Infrastructure

-Answer the call to invent the city of tomorrow by teaming up with your friends / peers.
-Join the competition now!
+Many answered the call to invent the city of tomorrow by teaming up with your friends / peers.
+95 teams from 42 different countries submitted a project!

-The contest is open to creative minds from various backgrounds: architecture, urban planning, engineering, complex systems, economics, public policy, computer science, etc. Team up!
+The contest was open to creative minds from various backgrounds: architecture, urban planning, engineering, complex systems, economics, public policy, computer science, etc.

-You will have to showcase your ideas for enhancing a large urban infrastructure project of your choice in transport, energy, telecommunication, etc.
+Participants had to showcase their ideas for enhancing a large urban infrastructure project of their choice in transport, energy, telecommunication, etc.

-Your submission should include a memo of around 10 pages in word or 30 slides describing the project’s vision and roadmap, along with visual representations: sketches, digital or physical models, etc.
+the submission included a memo of around 10 pages in word or 30 slides describing the project’s vision and roadmap, along with visual representations: sketches, digital or physical models, etc.

 Recognized by peers

-Awarded by a jury of experts, led by architect Sadie Morgan (co-founder of drMM), and other recognized public figures to be announced soon
+Awarded by a jury of experts, led by architect Sadie Morgan (co-founder of drMM), and the recognized public figures below.

 Sadie Morgan, head of the jury